 Lebanese musician, producer and sound engineer Fadi Tabbal’s work consists of guitar pieces ranging from stripped acoustics to ambient and Electronic-inspired treatments.

 Often referred to as “the hardest-working man in Lebanon’s alternative music scene,” Tabbal relocated to Beirut in 2006, following studies in sound engineering in Montreal, Canada; he promptly established Tunefork Recording Studios, a specialized work-space which offers customized services including full band recordings, live sound, music production and composition.

 Tabbal is a full-time member of several Lebanese bands: psychedelic rock band The Incompetents, punk band Scrambled Eggs, electronic duo Stress/Distress, and was previously part of pop group Safar, indie rock outfit Interbellum, and singer-songwriter Youmna Saba's project.
 His newest project The Bunny Tylers (with Charbel Haber) veers between drone, electronics, post-rock and noise rock.

 In addition to managing and handling all engineering tasks at Tunefork Studios, Tabbal is a specialist in sound design and sound conception.
-He has worked on a variety of projects, including sound and music installations for Lebanese art ensemble The Feel Collective, Nada Kano's Beirut Dance Studio and Sursock Museum, and sound design/music for films by Lebanese filmmakers Maher Abi-Samra, Rania Rafei, Roy Deeb, Chadi Aoun, Nadim Tabet, among others and he also teaches sound courses at ALBA (Académie Libanaise Des Beaux-Arts).
+He has worked on a variety of projects, including sound and music installations for Lebanese art ensemble The Feel Collective, Nada Kano's Beirut Dance Studio and Sursock Museum, sound design/music for films by Lebanese filmmakers Maher Abi-Samra, Rania Rafei, Roy Deeb, Chadi Aoun, Nadim Tabet, among others and he also teaches sound courses at ALBA (Académie Libanaise Des Beaux-Arts).